chunky-dev/docs/ChunkyDocs/docs/plugins/plugins.md

 Adds Discord rich presence integration to Chunky.
 Make sure this plugin is loaded after other plugins that change the render manager.

-!!! warning "Lacks 2.4.0 update"
-	 Render manager changes made in Chunky 2.4.0 are not yet supported by the Discord Rich Presence plugin.

 ---

 ## Excel Plugin